You will write a program that visualizes a 3D scene, as viewed from a movable

 submission notes what you did, and what you repurposed from the external source.

-Hand-in: Electronic turn-in on Canvas.
+Electronic turn-in on Canvas.
 Make sure that you turn in all files needed for your

 program to run.
 It is acceptable to turn in a single HTML file with your program, but even